JeffersonMira/ng4-complete-guide/README.md

 The following page should be helpful: https://jwt.io/ - specifically, the introduction: https://jwt.io/introduction/ npm install --save firebase

 => Note the token that is returned by the authService is stores in the Local Storage from the firebase.

+#Protecting Lazy Loaded Routes with canLoad
+  What if you want to use route protection (canActivate  to be precise) on lazily loaded routes?
+  You can add canActivate to the lazy loaded routes but that of course means, that you might load code which in the end can't get accessed anyways.
+It would be better to check that BEFORE loading the code.
+  You can enforce this behavior by adding the canLoad  guard to the route which points to the lazily loaded module:
+  { path: 'recipes', loadChildren: './recipes/recipes.module#RecipesModule', canLoad: [AuthGuard] }
+  In this example, the AuthGuard  should implement the CanLoad interface.

+#Ahead of time compilation
+The compilation of angular to java is done by CLI.
+But angular compiles my templates into HTML and JS.
+There are two tipes of it:
+1) Just in Time compilations - Developmento -> production -> App gets downloaded in Browser -> Parsing and compiling to JS
+2) Ahead of Time compilations - Development -> Parsing and Compiling to JS-> Prodution -> App gets downloaded in Browser ng build --prod --aot (ahead of time compilation)

+#Deploying - AWS (Amazon Web Services) - Free approach
+Amazon Web Service S3 free tear ng build --prod --aot select all the files in DIST folder